greydanus/cursivetransformer/README.md

 ### Progress July 23

 **Print handwriting dataset.** Print dataset is finished and preliminary model training runs look good.
-Model misspelled "satellite" but aside from that has rather good penmanship
+Model misspelled "satellite" in this test example but aside from that has rather good penmanship:

 ![sample_v16](static/sample_v16.png)